joey-qytyku/OS-90-fixed/docs/Manual/Drivers/1_General.md

 # Naming Conventions

-OS/90 drivers use the file extension `.AT`, which refers to the IBM PC/Advanced Technology.
+OS/90 drivers use the file extension `.RZM`, which means ring-0 module.

-Examples:
-- PCI.AT
-- 8042.AT

 # Call Mechanism

+> Should I reconsider the permanent HMA?
+Perhaps.

 Example code used to describe code in previous section is NOT CORRECT FOR DRIVERS!
-OS/90 uses a function pointer table and a typedef for each function.
-This allows function calls to be hooked, and is in fact the way that page swapping is implemented.
+OS/90 uses a function pointer table with the address defined as a `static const` pointer which is at a fixed address in the HMA.

+Hooking should always be logged to diagnose problems.

 # Events